raspberrypilearning/mood-indicator/en/step_4.md

     else:
         option = option + 1

-switch.when_closed = choice # Call the choice function when the button is pressed
+button.when_pressed = choice # Call the choice function when the button is pressed

 --- /code ---